epiverse-trace/.github/GOVERNANCE.md

 The coding and packaging standards apply to all R packages hosted on this GitHub organization.
 The standards are defined in the [`blueprints`](https://github.com/epiverse-trace/blueprints) repository, in the form of an online book.
 The Blueprints aim to ensure consistency and quality control in the artifacts produced by the project (e.g., R packages), rather than homogeneity in the working patterns and processes of individual teams.

-Whenever possible, the blueprints standard are implemented in the [`packagetemplate` repository](https://github.com/epiverse-trace/packagetemplate) to facilitate adoption throughout the project.
+Whenever possible, the blueprints standard are implemented in the [`packagetemplate` GitHub template repository](https://github.com/epiverse-trace/packagetemplate) to facilitate adoption throughout the project.

 ### Decision-making process